lucasluqui/KnightLauncher/README.md

    - **macOS**: Steam installations can be found at `/Users/<Your User Folder>/Library/Application Support/Steam/steamapps/common/Spiral Knights/`.
 Standalone installations can be found at `/Users/<Your User Folder>/Library/Application Support/spiral`.
 For both types of installations you'll find a `Spiral Knights.app` file which you need to open, then browse to `Contents/Resources/Java`, this is the game's folder.
    - **Linux**: Steam installations are not natively supported, but the launcher will still call Steam and launch through Proton if you place Knight Launcher's JAR file in the game's folder.
 Standalone installations are found at your user's home folder then `.getdown/spiral`.
    - Bear in mind that these are the *usual* installation locations, your mileage may vary.
 4. Double-click the `KnightLauncher-x.x.x.jar` file (`x.x.x` will vary depending on the current version).
-The launcher should boot up.
+The launcher should now boot up.
 5. If nothing happens, double-click the `KnightLauncher_windows.bat` file or `KnightLauncher_mac_linux.sh` file depending on your operating system.

 Still not working?
 Open a post in [Discord's tech support channel](https://discord.gg/m6TT9PM9B7).

+## Updating

+The launcher is capable of auto-updating itself given the option is enabled in the launcher's settings, which will be by default.
+To manually update, follow these steps:
+1. Download the latest Knight Launcher release ZIP file [here](https://github.com/lucasluqui/KnightLauncher/releases/latest).
+2. Extract the downloaded ZIP file to your Spiral Knights folder, the same way you did when installing it for the first time.
+Guidance on finding your game folder can be found above at "Downloading & Installing."

+After following those steps, the launcher will be up to date.

 ## Building From Source
 To build Knight Launcher manually, follow these steps: